 I’m a very, very visual person.
 Right.
 And I tend to think with my eyes, which is stupid thing to say, but, you know, it’s, it’s what things look like is, is kind of the first thing I go to.
 And when I have been confronted with, with sets of twins over, over my, my life and not very often, they are pretty, pretty rare, but you know, it, my brain has trouble accepting that they are different people.

 But that was what kind of stuck with me.
 And, and, and I think that’s where the sort of diva T germinated was that idea was that, you know, what, if they weren’t different people, what if they really weren’t the same shows?
 Yeah.
-It shows like a orphan black.
+It shows like Orphan Black.
 Great show loved that show because it dealt with so a lot of those same ideas, you know, they’re clones, it’s the same, the same actress playing the same part.

 They look the same.
 They act a little bit the same, but they’re all slightly different and different in very dramatic ways.
 And I, I really liked that.

-Mike Holik: One of the strongest things that, that the class approach is talking about is also the nature of how you play Dungeons and dragons.
+Mike Holik: One of the strongest things that the class approach is talking about is also the nature of how you play Dungeons & Dragons.
 Like everyone knows.
-I shouldn’t say everyone, but most people know about the origin of Dungeons dragons is split off for more games in which you play, you know, you move around entire squads or you play as an entire squad.
+I shouldn’t say everyone, but most people know about the origin of Dungeons & Dragons is split off for more games in which you play, you know, you move around entire squads or you play as an entire squad.